danielpozsar/grogupy/docs/source/tutorials/memory_management.rst

 Overflow in RAM
 ---------------

-The first thing to try is to turn on the **low memory mode** , where grogupy discards some temporary data that could be useful for interactive work and some post processing.
+The first thing to try is to turn in **low memory mode** , where grogupy discards some temporary data that could be useful for interactive work and some post processing.